 where $\alpha_0$ is a complex amplitude proportional to the target back-scattering coefficient and propagation effects.
 Hereinafter, we substitute all the constant terms in $\alpha_0$ with no loss of generality.
 The round trip delay $\tau(t)$ for a target with constant velocity can be represented as:

 where $R_0$ is the range, $v_0$ is the velocity, and $c$ is the speed of light.
 The range and velocity information of the target can be obtained by extracting the $\tau(t)$ from the received signal.
-In the state of the art transceiver structure, the received signal is mixed with the complex conjugate of uncoded transmit signal \eqref{LFMCW} for dechirping process \cite{FarukPhase}.
+In the state-of-the-art transceiver structure, the received signal is mixed with the complex conjugate of the uncoded transmit signal \eqref{LFMCW} for dechirping process \cite{FarukPhase}.
 The complex mixer output can be written as:

 where $(\cdot)^*$ denotes the complex conjugate, $f_d=\frac{2v_0 f_c}{c}$ is the Doppler frequency and $f_b$ is the beat frequency defined as: